iigne/soundtrack-for-the-seasons/README.md

 ## Next steps

-* Refactoring
+- [ ] Select season
-* Testing
+- [ ] Testing
+- [ ] Refactoring + resolve TODOs
+- [ ]  Turn this into API?
+     -  OR this could be a lambda function + API gateway
+- [ ]  Add a FE
+     - [ ] charts response needs to have some image URL (especially for albums)
+     - could be a React type thing or just a simple HTML page?
+- [ ]  Deploy this somewhere (like AWS)
+    - This was build with AWS Lambdas in mind, sorta
+    - FE can be a simple thingy hosted from S3 bucket

+## Future work
 * Improve the season aggregation algorithm
-    * Currently, it's tooooooo primitive
+  * Currently, it's too primitive - only based on highest playcounts between all music listened to between start and end of season
+  * Should introduce some scoring system?
   * Should exclude items that are too general (occur in high positions in every season and every year)
   * Should include items that are number 1 in a specific year
+  * Handle start and end of seasons - start and end chart data is not as relevant as mid-season
 * Make this more general-purpose
   * Could use this to generate non-aggregated stats for every year
   * Personal Christmas playlists if we only did songs around December!
-* Make this more than just a CLI tool - add a little frontend
-    * this needs to be an API then?
-    * also, charts response needs to have some image URL (especially for albums)
-* Deploy this somewhere (like AWS)
-    * This was build with AWS Lambdas in mind, sorta
-    * FE can be a simple thingy hosted from S3 bucket
 * Integration with Spotify
   * It would be cool to generate playlists!!!
   * This would need FE - but clicking on some album/track/artist could redirect to spotify page